 Trust me, it doesn’t get easier than this.
 This foolproof recipe guarantees perfectly textured Amala Fele Fele, giving you the ultimate African dining experience.

 How to Make Yam Flour

 If you can’t find ready-to-use yam flour, then you can also make it at home.

 - Peel the yam and slice it into pieces using a knife.

 - Place the slices in a bowl of water to slow down oxidation.

-- Parboil the yam for 5 minutes and drain the water.
+- Parboil the yam for five minutes.